gabrieldiem/batch-stt-whisper/README.md

 # Batch STT using Whisper from OpenAI

-Using STT (Speech to text), transcribe to a text fil all audio files from a folder using local inference with open source OpenAI's Whisper LLM for audio transcription.
+Using STT (Speech to text), transcribe to a text file all audio files from a folder using local inference with open source OpenAI's Whisper LLM for audio transcription.

 ## Requirements